khrissianjoi/CA208/SystemAnalysisNotes.md

 optionality (dash): supplier ----< purchase order

 **Redundant Relationships:**
-- Unnecessary relationships.
+- Unnecessary relationships, will involve in maintainenance overhead if implemented can be removed:
 *Explain how M:N, 1:1 and redundant relationships can be removed from an LDS and update your LDS from 1(a) to reflect this. ????*

 **- Reflexive Relationship:**
-1:1
+1:1 replationship
 example: Pig's Ear, Product (entity) 'substitution'

 ______________________________________________________

-## Data Flow
+## Data Flow Modelling
 ### Data Flow Diagrams
 **Validating Data Flow Diagrams:**
 - Has each process (middle) a strong imperative verb and object?